basicjohn/lightification/README.md

 ### Epicodus Capstone Project for the March 2021 Co-hort

-A well-designed app to provide a user with the ability to get an event notification in a minimally obtrusive way by subtly changing the light's output.
+An app to provide a user with the ability to get event notifications in a minimally obtrusive way by changing the user's Hue bulbs color and brightness.

 ## MVP Features